Office of Residential Life

 All students within a residential community will experience shared courses (first-year seminar), in-hall tutoring, and programs designed to assist in their daily transitions.

-In addition to select traditional halls, upperclass students can choose from apartment style, suite style, or special interest housing.
+In addition to select traditional halls, upperclass students can choose from apartment style, suite style, or special interest housing (based on availability).
 For further insight, we encourage you to view the housing options page.

 When a vacancy occurs in a room, suite, or apartment, the remaining student(s) will have the opportunity to choose a roommate to fill that vacancy; otherwise, the Residential Life staff will fill the vacancy.
 The Residential Life staff may also consolidate vacancies and relocate students to other rooms on campus.

-The Student Affairs staff and the Director of Disability Services evaluate documented conditions and make reasonable housing accommodations.
+The Student Affairs staff and the Director of the Center for Accessibility Resources evaluate documented conditions and make reasonable housing accommodations.
 Special housing accommodations will be made only in situations where the documentation clearly indicates that the accommodation is medically necessary.

 If you require housing accommodations and are a returning student, we encourage you to contact the Student Affairs Office prior to room sign-up in March; new students should contact the office in early June.